KingstumusPrime/--Crown.JS/README.md

 The Camera Object is automatically created by the [game]() and can be accessed through game.camera

 #### properties
-* pos : a read-only [Vector Object](https://github.com/KingstumusPrime/--Crown.JS/tree/main?tab=readme-ov-file#vector-object) that shows the current position of the camera
+* pos : a read-only [vectorObject](https://github.com/KingstumusPrime/--Crown.JS/tree/main?tab=readme-ov-file#vector-object) that shows the current position of the camera
-* target : a [Vector Object](https://github.com/KingstumusPrime/--Crown.JS/tree/main?tab=readme-ov-file#vector-object) that holds the target that the camera will move towards
+* target : a [vectorObject](https://github.com/KingstumusPrime/--Crown.JS/tree/main?tab=readme-ov-file#vector-object) that holds the target that the camera will move towards
 * dampening : how fast the shaking stops (default 3)
 * drag : how fast the camera moves towards the target (default 0.3)
 * culling : boolean of whether the camera will hide actors outside the view of the camera